What if Gibraltar uses its 'Third Option' and integrates with the UK?

 The integration idea has periodically bubbled back up to the surface during the intervening period.
 The UK is under perpetual pressure from the United Nations’ Committee on Decolonization, as ten of its Overseas Territories remain on the UN list to be decolonised, including Gibraltar.
 For the most part, Britain’s long-time imperial counterpart, France, has been able to avoid similar scrutiny because it pursued a policy of integration by making several former colonies ‘Overseas Departments’, integral parts of France that have representation in the National Assembly, Senate, and Economic and Social Council.
 A similar arrangement would theoretically remove Gibraltar from the UN list under its ‘third option’ for self-government – ‘Integration with an independent State’.
 In the lead-up to the Brexit referendum, Conservative MP Andrew Rosindell suggested pursuing this avenue by giving Gibraltar a Member in Westminster, however, Chief Minister Fabian Picardo declared that this was ‘a huge backward step’ which would be nothing more than his fall-back position; though if a gun was put to his head containing a ‘Spanish sovereignty’ bullet and an ‘integration’ bullet, he’d prefer to be shot by the latter.
 Spain’s manoeuvring shows that her finger is on that trigger…

-Should it come to this, integration terms would have to be negotiated, and they would not necessarily follow previous plans drawn up for an earlier age, especially concerning the clause of direct taxation, as Gibraltar’s offshore financial industry depends upon it retaining control over this vital part of its economy (currently the territory imposes no income tax).
+Should it come to this, integration terms would have to be negotiated, and they would not necessarily follow previous plans drawn up for an earlier age, especially concerning the clause of direct taxation, as Gibraltar’s offshore financial industry depends upon it retaining control over this vital part of its economy.
 To allow Gibraltar this economic freedom alongside representation in Westminster would spur calls for the devolution of tax control to Scotland, Wales and Northern Ireland.
 Considering this, a more appropriate relationship could be to replicate that of the Crown Dependencies of Jersey, Guernsey and the Isle of Man, whose economies are much more similar.
 Though this would not be full integration, it would allow Gibraltar to continue to govern its own affairs under the monarch, save for foreign relations and defence, with the least political upheaval (its Governor becoming the Lieutenant Governor).
 It would also counter Spain’s veto, as any Brexit deal should automatically cover the other Crown Dependencies, preserving Gibraltar’s self-determination and allowing the UK Government to negotiate an agreement that suits all parts of Britain.

 Last updated 5/4/2017 22:28